mozilla/uniffi-rs/docs/adr/0004-only-threadsafe-interfaces.md

 ### Positive Consequences

-* The locking in all uniffi supported applications will be clear.
+* The locking in all uniffi supported component will more easily discoverable - it will be in hand-written rust code and not hidden inside generated code.
+This is a benefit to the developers of the uniffi supported component rather than to the consumers of it; while we are considering other features to help communicate the lock semantics to such consumers, that is beyond the scope of this ADR.

 * Opens the door to enhancements that would be impossible for non-threadsafe interfaces, and simpler to implement for threadsafe interfaces if